 I wanted each and every sheet to be seriously USEFUL.
 No frilly stuff to bulk it up.
 Just sheets that I knew you would actually use and that would help you build a better blog.

-Ever since I printed out that first version, there literally hasn’t been a day that I don’t use it.
+Ever since I printed out my first version, there literally hasn’t been a day that I don’t use it.
 I printed the sheets and put them into a slim white binder, and it sits on my desk right beside my computer.
 I can glance over and know exactly what’s on my calendar for the week, exactly what I need to be working on to reach my goals, and so much more.